progmaticlab/outdated-tf-devstack/README.md

 Preparation script allow root user to connect to host via ssh, install and configure docker, build contrail-dev-control container.

+Environment variable list:
+- DEFAULT_NODE_IP a IP address used as CONTROLLER_NODES and CONTROL_NODES
+- DEV_ENV true if build step is needed, false by default
+- ORCHESTRATOR kubernetes by default or openstack
+- OPENSTACK_VERSION queens (default), ocata or rocky, variable used when ORCHESTRATOR=openstack

 ## Known issues

 - Deployment scripts tested on CentOS 7 and AWS only
 - OpenStack ocata version doesn't working properly on AWS
 - Occasional errors prevents deployment Kubernetes on a VirtualBox machine, retry can help
+- Building step is under construction